Pulitzer and now top Tony, 'A Strange Loop' makes history

 Deirdre O’Connell won for best actress in a play for her work in “Dana H.,” about a real woman kidnapped by a former convict and white supremacist.
 O’Connell never speaks, instead, lip-syncing to an edited recording of the survivor.
 On Sunday, O’Connell urged the crowd to ignore safe options and “make the weird art.”

 “Take Me Out” won for best play revival, and “Modern Family” star Jesse Tyler Ferguson won the Tony for best featured actor in a play for his work in it.
-“Mom, Dad, thank you for letting me move to New York when I was 17,” said Ferguson, who also thanked his understudy and his husband.
+“Mom, Dad, thank you for letting me move to New York when I was 17-years-old.
+I told you it would be OK,” said Ferguson, who also thanked his understudy and his husband.

 Host Ariana DeBose kicked off her portion of the show in a sparkling white jumpsuit and wide-brimmed hat, dancing and singing to the song “This Is Your Round of Applause,” which mashed up shards of musical theater favorites, like “Chicago, “The Wiz,” “Evita,” “Rent,” “Hair,” “Cabaret,” “Hairspray” and “West Side Story,” the movie remake for which she recently won an Oscar.